Robert Olen Butler: Marriages

 On August 10, 1968, Butler married Carol Supplee.
 They divorced in January 1972.

 On July 1, 1972, Butler married poet Marylin Geller (now known professionally as Marylin Krepf).

 On July 21, 1987, Butler married Maureen Donlan.
 They divorced in March 1995.

 On April 23, 1995, at Tavern on the Green restaurant in New York City, Butler married the novelist and playwright Elizabeth Dewberry.
-They ended their marriage in July 2007 (The Washington Post reported that they were officially divorced on July 19), according to an email Butler sent to his graduate students and fellow professors at Florida State University about Dewberry's decision to leave him for communications mogul Ted Turner.
+They ended their marriage in July 2007 and were divorced on July 19, according to an email Butler sent to his graduate students and fellow professors at Florida State University about Dewberry's decision to leave him for communications mogul Ted Turner.
 A controversy arose over the highly personal revelations in Butler's email, which was leaked by one of its recipients and subsequently reported on by major international media outlets, such as The Washington Post, The New York Times, and National Public Radio.

 On November 22, 2011, Butler married Kelly Lee Daniels, now known professionally as K. Iver, a trans non-binary poet.
 They divorced in April 2020.